At Canterbury College, protection of our students is of paramount importance.

-If you become aware or reasonably suspect that harm has been caused, or there is a risk of harm to a student of Canterbury College by someone outside of the College, a member of staff, or by other students, you should report your concerns to the Head of College or a Student Protection Officer.
+If you become aware or reasonably suspect that harm has been caused, or there is a risk of harm to a student of Canterbury College by someone outside of the College, a member of staff, or by other students, you should report your concerns to the Principal or a Student Protection Officer.
 You can also report any concerns to any other member of staff.

 How will the College help?

 Reports will be treated respectfully and in a confidential manner.
 Any action that needs to be taken under staff disciplinary procedures as a result of an allegation not requiring police intervention, will be handled within the College.
 Parents’ and students’ relationships and privacy will be respected as much as possible.
 Any concerns raised by parents will not adversely affect their children.